whaleygeek/pyenergenie/README.md

 A python interface to the Energenie line of products

-This is the beginnings of an open source library to access the Energine range of power control and monitoring products from within Python.
+This is the beginnings of an open source library to access the Energienie range of power control and monitoring products from within Python.

 The Energenie product line uses the HopeRF radio transciever, and the OpenHEMS protocol from Sentec.
 Energenie have built a RaspberryPi add-on board that